TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 If you click on a file in the **changed files** section, you will see a diff of this file against the current codebase.

-Simply point to the place you want to add a comment and hit the ``C`` key on your keyboard.
+Simply point to the place you want to add a comment and hit the :kbd:`C` key on your keyboard.
 Leave your comment in the comment box and hit ``Save``.
 Keep in mind that all comments will not be sent to the reviewers immediately - you will still need to use the **Reply Button** to send them all (ideally with a vote indicating how severe your finding were).